This object is on display in the Boeing Aviation Hangar at the Steven F. Udvar-Hazy Center in Chantilly, VA.

 Collection Item Long Description:

 Dornier selected two Daimler-Benz DB-603 V-12 cylinder engines to propel the four different versions of the Do 335.
 Each engine displaced 44.5 liters (2,670 cu in) and weighed 910 kg (2,006 lb).
 Unlike conventional twin-engine aircraft with wing-mounted engines, the Do 335 would not yaw sharply to one side if one engine failed, and single-engine flying speed remained respectable at about 620 km/h (345 mph).
 Pilots reported exceptional flight performance in acceleration and turning radius, and docile handling with no dangerous spin characteristics.
 In an emergency, however, the pilot could detonate explosive bolts and jettison the pusher three-blade propeller and dorsal fin to increase the chances of successfully bailing out using the pneumatic ejection seat.
-When fired, the seat pushed the pilot away from the aircraft with a force of 20 Gs.
+When fired, the seat pushed the pilot away from the aircraft with a force of about 20 Gs.

 The NASM displays at the Steven F. Udvar-Hazy Center the second Do 335 A-0 built.
 Dornier designated this airframe construction number 240102 and gave it the aircraft identification code VG + PH and A-02.
 Crafts persons completed the aircraft at Dornier's plant at Mengen, Germany, on 30 September 1944, and then test-flew the airplane during the winter of 1944-45.
 From 20-23 April 1945, German test pilot Hans Werner Lerche flew the Do 335 from Rechlin back to Oberpfaffenhofen near Münich, via Prague, Czechoslovakia, and Lechfeld, Germany.
 Allied forces found the Do 335 at Oberpfaffenhofen on April 29.